Ingenium-Games/ingenium.sql/README.md

 ## Overview

 `ingenium.sql` is a standalone FiveM resource that provides MySQL database connectivity for the Ingenium framework.
 The resource folder should be named `ingenium.sql` and other resources should reference it as `exports['ingenium.sql']` when importing functionality.
-It replaces the previously internalized mysql2 implementation that had timeout issues, offering a robust, external SQL connector.

 ## Features